Eastern Creek is set for a new motorsport experience with Australia’s first ever permanent indoor motocross stadium.

 Plans for Sydney Indoor MotoX Park are in the final stages of submittal and construction is expected to begin soon enough to achieve completion by the target date.

-More information about Sydney Premier Karting Park can be found at:
+More information about Eastern Creek Karting can be found at: